 Set up an Antenna and you’re all set.
 You can even get TiVo Bolt to pause and record live TV from your Antenna.
 Or, get an analog to digital converter box and turn it into your own personal live TV DVR system.

 You can also tie that HD Antenna into Sling TV and get the best of both worlds.
 Live local TV for free and all the cable content at the same time, in the same menu.

 Cutting the Cord for Sports Fans

 The reason it took me so long to cut the cord was that I didn’t want to miss out on sports.
 This is one of the only things keeping customers at DirecTV.
 I’m a huge NFL fan, and I want to watch football every Sunday.
 So, if you want NFL Network, ESPN, ESPN2, FS1, BTN and multiple other sports channels, we have you covered.

 You’ll need to check some of these individually, but you can get everything that’s important from Sling TV, PlayStation Vue, or DirecTV Now.
 Personally, Sling TV has the most for sports fans, and these days you can watch the NFL live with Yahoo Sports.

 Final Thoughts & The Easiest Way to Get Started

 In closing, we wanted to share our opinion on the easiest way to get started.
 Something for you to buy and set up so you’re prepared and can hit the ground running the day you cancel cable.

-First, sign up for Netflix and Amazon Prime Video if you don’t have them already, then buy a Roku Box.
+First, sign up for Netflix and Amazon Prime Video if you don’t have them already, then buy a Roku Box or Fire Stick.
 You can get the Roku stick for around $29, but the Box is more powerful and what we recommend.